arctrong/md2html/README.md

 >generate_html.bat
 ````

-Also there are a script and instructions for integration into Windows Explorer:
+Also there are a script and instructions for integration into Windows Explorer context menu:
-context menu:

 ![WINDOWS_EXPOLORER_CONTEXT_MENU](doc/pict/windows_context_menu.png)